Dr. Katrina L. Cox, mezzo-soprano

 Dr. Cox earned her Bachelor of Music in Vocal Performance from William Carey University, where she studied under Dr. Connie Roberts.
 As a student, she was a featured member of Carpenter’s Wood and the Chorale, won the prestigious Jenkins-Chastain Award (WCU’s highest student honor), served as president of Delta Omicron, and appeared in productions such as The Boor and Into the Woods.
 She went on to win state and regional honors at the National Association of Teachers of Singing (NATS) Competition.

 She later completed a Master of Music in Vocal Performance (Opera) at Binghamton University (SUNY) as a Clark Fellow, studying with soprano Mary Burgess.
-While in New York, she performed extensively with Tri-Cities Opera, Harpur Jazz, and the Big Band Jazz Ensemble, and worked with world-class artists including Nico Castel.
+While in New York, she performed extensively with Tri-Cities Opera, Harpur Jazz, and the Big Band Jazz Ensemble, and worked with world-class artists, including Nico Castel.
 Dr. Cox earned her Doctor of Musical Arts in Vocal Performance at The University of Southern Mississippi, studying with soprano Dr. Kimberley Davis.

 Dr. Cox’s performance career reflects her versatility across genres.
 She has appeared in opera roles such as Carmen (Carmen), Octavian (Der Rosenkavalier), Dame Doleful (Too Many Sopranos), and Principessa (Suor Angelica).
 Her theatre credits include Muzzy van Hossmere (Thoroughly Modern Millie) and Shug Avery (The Color Purple).